Energy price increases

 If you have shared services that use energy and you pay for through your rent or service charge, it’s likely these will increase to reflect the changes in energy prices.
 For example, shared services would include lifts, communal and door entry for the shared areas of your building.
 We will be carrying out a competitive tendering process to secure the best utility rates starting from April 2022, however the cost will increase.
 We will let you know of any increases in the rent and/or service charge notices that are due to be issued shortly and again in 2023.

-What support is available to reduce the impact of energy price increases?
+Support available to reduce the impact of energy price increases

 We understand that these increases will have a huge impact on all households with you having to pay more for energy.
 You do have options you can explore and there are organisations that can provide help through grants, funds and advice on managing money.

 Here are a few things you can try that may help you to manage the effects of the energy price increase:

 Check if the tariff you are on with your energy supplier is the best possible price by visiting a price comparison website as there’s no harm investigating if you can make a saving.
 Speak to the supplier offering the deal and think carefully before committing to it.